-- Patients untreated previously who cannot receive a high dose of chemotherapy before a transplant of blood stem-cells.
-In this case, bortezomib is used in combination with melphalan and prednisone.
+- Patients untreated previously who cannot receive high dose of chemotherapy with an autologous stem cell transplantation.
+In this case, bortezomib is used in combination with melphalan and prednisone (VMp).

 How does bortezomib work?

-- sensations of pins and needles (paraesthesia)
+- paraesthesia (sensations of pins and needles)